R1ck77/31-karvonen-heart-rate-elisp/README.md

 Enter your base heart rate, your age and watch the magic unfold.

-Then sigh, murmur "meh" and go doing something better.
+Then sigh, murmur "meh" and go find something better to do.